sharnold52/Arnold-Web-Design/230-Project-1-content.md

 # VIII.
 Other #
 I would like to add more abilities, but I also am not really sure what is feasible yet.
-Other abilities might be the ability to spawn monkeys.... they don't particularly do anything... they just sort of laugh at you.

-Ok, but seriously I would like to maybe have platforms that randomly generate, an ability to cause a warp-field or something else that just sounds awesome.

 # IX.
 About the Developer #
 Name: Sean Arnold
 Major: Game Design and Development
-Interestes: Long w
-Interestes: Gaming, Animating, Level Design, coding (somewhat)
+Interests: Gaming, Animating, Level Design, coding (somewhat)